An Innovative Solution for the Global Problem of Poor Vision

 Jose Maria Amich

-Jose, a graduate of Harvard College, is an incoming student in MIT's Masters in Business Administration program.
-With an interest in using technology to address global issues, Jose is a member of Z-Imaging, Inc. a new venture that hopes to improve the practice of surgery through virtual reality simulations.
+Jose, a graduate of Harvard College, is an incoming student in MIT Sloan's Masters in Business Administration program.
+With an interest in using technology to address global issues, Jose is the CEO of Z Imaging - a startup aiming to improve the practice of surgery through augmented reality.

 Kamran, a graduate of Harvard College, is a research fellow at the California Attorney General's office, where he specializes in healthcare.
 With an interest in global health that has driven him from researching low-cost diagnostic tools at Harvard to the city of Karachi where he studied public health systems through a Weatherhead Center fellowship, Kamran looks forward to a career at the intersection of public service and academia.